 - Good communication with children is crucial, and parents who tell their children about the donor early on have better relationships with their children in their teenage years.

 - Despite the good relationships in these families, some donor-conceived persons are interested in finding out more about their origins, and for those who are interested, it is important to be able to obtain information about their donor and donor siblings.

 - Problems for these children are not caused within the family, but by how people outside the family react to them.

 Personal stories from donor-conceived people

-How do donor-conceived people feel about the fact that they were born with the help of a donor?
+How do donor-conceived people feel about the fact that they were born with the help of a sperm donor?
 This is of course very individual.
 In the following, you will find personal stories from three persons who are donor-conceived.
 They are now adults and have been kind and willing to share their stories with us.

 Emma’s story: “I always felt like the most wanted child on the planet”

 Emma was born with the help of sperm donation.
 Her donor is Non-ID Release (no contact), which Emma considers a relief.
 She has always known that a donor helped bring her to life, and together with her family, they have talked openly about it at home.
 Emma has also written the book Donor child - a child of love.
 In the video below, Emma shares her experiences, how she feels about being donor-conceived, and her advice for parents of donor-conceived children.